themartec/senior-be-test/QUICKSTART.md

 **2. Check the .env file**

 - There are 3 env file `app.env`, `backend.env` and `cloudflare.env` using for running `docker-compose.yml` file
-- Change them accordingly (if using my env, don't change eny thing)
+- Change them accordingly (if using my env, don't change anything)

 **3. Build and Start the Containers**